 - If the other pages seem fine, there may be a temporary problem with the site that's being slow for you.

-- Many web sites have much higher traffic in the evening when more people are home from work.
-Try the site at another time to see if it's faster.
+- Try the site at another time to see if it's faster.

-- If every web site is slow, continue to step 3.
+- If every website is slow, go to step 3.

 Who else is using your home network?

-- If your household has several wireless devices sharing your home network, your family's activity may cause your connection to slow down.
+- If there are a lot of wireless devices sharing your home network, your family's activity may cause your connection to slow down.

 - Find out if someone is: